-Whether it is a dark, warm and cosy space, or a bright and colourful rainforest that helps with the transition from a dense experience to a sparse one, it doesn’t matter.
+Whether it is a dark, warm and cosy space, or a bright and colourful rainforest that helps with the transition from a heavy experience to a light one, it doesn’t matter.
 It’s whatever takes my mind off the clock that turns into my holy saviour, my meditation.
 Being mindful is to counter my heavier thinking thru a regular program or ritual to help bring balance into my life, regardless of however temporary that change of state might be.

-You see, within each successful mental transaction I convert stress by rerouting pressure from one part of my mind to another, awakening the positives that were incubating behind the scenes thru a three-stage habit:
+You see, within each successful mental transition I convert stress by rerouting pressure from one part of my mind to another, awakening the positives that were incubating behind the scenes thru a three-stage habit:

 - From a pushy demand to escape an undesirable situation, I head straight to the memory bank in the aim of finding something desirable to capture my attention.